icyflame/tls-handshake/FLOW.md

 }
 ```

-`verify_data_len` is 12 octest by default, but might change on the basis of the
+`verify_data_len` is 12 octets by default, but might change on the basis of the
 negotiated the cipher suite.